 Partner Engineering and Science, Inc. is headquartered in the Los Angeles area.
 Whether your property is located on the coast of Los Angeles or the hills, Partner fully understands the variances of these landscapes.
-The Partner Los Angeles team is experienced with multiple aspects of the environmental due diligence process and includes, but is not limited to, Jenny Redlin, REPA, Arcie Propster, Dean Andrews, RA, and Agatha Kim, PE.
+The Partner Los Angeles team is experienced with multiple aspects of the environmental due diligence process and includes, but is not limited to, Jenny Redlin, REPA, Arcie Propster, and Dean Andrews, RA.

 Partner has been serving the needs of the commercial and multifamily real estate industry since before the creation of ASTM standards.
 Partner is known as an industry leader in Phase I Environmental Site Assessments and often meet ASTM E1527-13 Standards in our reporting.
 Partner is able to create and meet customized client scopes.

 Los Angeles is rich in properties that are both historical and newly built.
 As such, it is important for anyone dealing with commercial or multifamily properties to gain an understanding of the immediate and future repairs of a property.
 Partner is able to inspect the building's systems and provide a table that indicates the immediate and future investments that will be required for the property.